 That's its genius, intermittent as it might be.
 It's one of the reasons why it's great.
 It's the biggest reason it comes off as so perpetually-surprising, for, in this, Bambi is perhaps totally unique.
 There are thousands of talking animal cartoons, maybe tens of thousands; Bambi is the very best of them, and it doesn't even properly belong to the genre.
 Every other talking animal cartoon is, at bottom, about people, even the ones that touch the heart of darkness found inside the natural world: Watership Down is willing to conceive of its rabbits as rabbits in a lot of ways, but rabbits don't have religion, or psychic visions, or an awareness of their own mortality.
 And that's one of the best of its breed.
-In talking animal cartoons, the animals who talk in them are just people, wearing more-or-less convincing animal costumes, playing more-or-less convincing animal roles.
+In talking animal cartoons, the animals who talk in them are just folks, wearing more-or-less convincing animal costumes, playing more-or-less convincing animal roles.
 Bambi is not an animated nature documentary, and the fact that its animals talk at all already throws that prospect out the window (though there are, it's said, fewer than a thousand words spoken in its entire 70 minutes, so it surely does not rely upon its dialogue).
 But, at its best, it's a poetic, unbearably beautiful, unbearably heartbreaking story of one deer, living in a forest, representing nothing more nor less than what he is.